 Photinia is a genus of between 50 and 60 species of small trees and shrubs, mostly evergreen and almost always with shiny foliage.
 The name Photinia is widely used as the common name, but in earlier times ‘Christmas berry’ was often applied.
+Red Robin is one of the most common plants in the UK.

 History of Photinia